-For centuries, regional inhabitants engaged in agriculture and trade in foodstuffs and plants such as cassava (a tuberous, starchy root - see Sustenance and Health), beans, and cotton with the populations of neighboring islands.
-Following their 15th-century conquest and colonization of the island, Spanish authorities initially focused on mining, using enslaved people for the dangerous work (see remained limited to small crops of sugarcane, coffee, and cacao.
+For centuries, regional inhabitants engaged in agriculture and trade in foodstuffs and plants such as cassava (a tuberous, starchy root - see p.
+2 of Sustenance and Health), beans, and cotton with the populations of neighboring islands.
+Following their 15th-century conquest and colonization of the island, Spanish authorities initially focused on mining, using enslaved people for the dangerous work (see p.
+2 of History and Myth).

-History and Myth).

-Mining peaked around 1510 and subsequently declined in importance, prompting the Spaniards to introduce sugarcane cultivation and cattle-raising.
-As the island gradually lost value to the Spanish crown in the 17th century, farming largely
+Mining peaked around 1510 and subsequently declined in importance, prompting the Spaniards to introduce sugarcane cultivation and cattleraising.
+As the island gradually lost value to the Spanish crown in the